 Jim recently moved to the same city where Peggy worked.
-They were overjoyed, and had decided to share an apartment, to be roomies.
+They were both overjoyed, and had decided to share an apartment, to be roomies.
 From then onward, their weekends were extremely fun – they cooked, went for long walks, went dancing.
 They cracked the lamest jokes, and would laugh uncontrollably for hours.
 They only needed each other.

 On Valentine’s day, like on all weekends, since most of their friends were out on dates, Peggy and Jim would leave work early too.
 They’d rent a movie, cook something new, and enjoy each other’s company.